Agriculture in Israel: Fruit and vegetables

-Israel is one of the world's leading fresh citrus producers and exporters, including oranges, grapefruit, tangerines and a hybrid of a grapefruit and a pomelo, developed in Israel.
+Israel is a producer and exporter of citrus, including oranges, grapefruit, tangerines and a hybrid of a grapefruit and a pomelo, developed in Israel.

 More than forty types of fruit are grown in Israel.
 In addition to citrus, these include avocados, bananas, apples, olives, cherries, figs, plums, nectarines, grapes, dates, strawberries, prickly pear (tzabbar), persimmon, loquat and pomegranates.
 Israel is the second leading producer of loquat after Japan.
 Almond is also grown.

 In 1973, two Israeli scientists, Haim Rabinowitch and Nachum Kedar, developed a variety of tomato with slower ripening than ordinary tomatoes in a hot climate.
 Their research led to the development of the world's first long shelf-life commercial tomato varieties.
 This discovery transformed agricultural economics in Israel, promoting the export of the vegetables seeds and the move to high-tech farming.
 It also had a global impact, enabling large-scale production through the prevention of spoilage.
 Previously, farmers were forced to discard 40 percent of their produce.

 The Tomaccio tomato was developed by Hishtil Nurseries, which conducted a 12-year breeding program using wild Peruvian tomato species to create a sweet snack tomato.

+Avocados are a major "money spinner" for Israeli agriculture, with almost half (45 per cent) being sold abroad.

 Flowers

-Israel produces vast quantities of flowers for export.
-Flower exports in 2000 exceeded $50 million.
+In 2022, Israel ranked 9th among the countries in the world in the value of its flower exports which totaled almost $89 million.
 The flowers grown most commonly are Chamelaucium (waxflower), followed by roses, which are grown on 250 ha of land.
 In addition to flowers favored in the West such as lilies, roses, and tulips, Israel exports desert varieties.
 It has become a major player in the global floral industry, especially as a supplier of traditional European flowers during the winter months.
 Similar to floriculture around the world, Israel's flower cultivation relies heavily on introduced species.
 Here these especially include Ornithogalum dubium, Leucojum aestivum and Paeonia.

 Research and technology

 Israel is a world leader in agricultural research and development, which has led to dramatic increases in the quantity and quality of the country's crops.
 The drive to increase yields and crop quality has led to the development of new seed and plant varieties, as well as to innovations such as a soil conditioner substance (vermiculite) which, when mixed with local soils, boosts crop yields, and drip irrigation.

-A very accomplished and well regarded agricultural geneticist in the country is Morris Soller.
-Soller is mostly known for livestock genetics and crop genetics.